taquynhnga2001/cz2001-graphBFS/README.md

 - open the folder and double click on file `run.bat`
 - OR just type `.\run.bat` on cmd

-## Intruction to run the programmes
+## Intruction to run the programme
 The interface to run the project algorithms is in the file `UserInterface.java`.
 Use terminal/cmd to compile and run the code:
 `javac UserInterface.java`
 `java UserInterface`